idibidiart/react-native-responsive-grid/README.md

 sm, md, and lg are device-size-dependent 'size' values that are applicable to columns -- most used when the row can wrap and you wish to set different breaking points for different screen sizes.

 offset and [size]Offset is the same as for CSS flexbox grids, setting marginLeft on the given column by the combined width of the number of columns indicated.
+Since columns are positioned at flex-start within the row (by design) offset values will behave as expected.

-alignVertical maybe supplied as prop to the row as: middle, top, or bottom.
+alignVertical maybe supplied as prop to the row to vertically align the columns within the row.
+Possible values are: middle, top, or bottom.

 #### nowrap